 As temperatures fall further, beavers get busy in a rush to repair dams and stock underwater larders before ice freezes their ponds.
-Yellowstone's forests, the aspens, cottonwoods and maples, start to shut down for the winter, their colours painting Yellowstone a blaze of red and gold.
-Meanwhile another tree is coming into its own, the whitebark pine.
+Yellowstone's forests - the aspens, cottonwoods and maples - start to shut down for the winter, their colours painting the park a blaze of red and gold.
+Meanwhile, another tree is coming into its own, the whitebark pine.
 It offers up a bumper crop of pine nuts which fatten grizzly bears and squirrels alike.
-But its nuts are meant for another animal - the Clark's nutcracker - a small bird with a colossal memory, and one that will reward the tree's efforts well by carrying its seeds far and wide and even planting them.
+But its nuts are meant for another animal - the Clark's nutcracker, a small bird with a colossal memory and one that will reward the tree's efforts well by carrying its seeds far and wide, and even planting them.

 As autumn ends, the snow and ice return and many animals now move out from the heart of Yellowstone and away from the protection of the national park.
 Their fight is not only to survive the cold, but also to find what little wild space remains in the modern world.
 All around Yellowstone, the human world is encroaching - it is now that the true value of the 'world's first national park' becomes clearer than ever.